-The calculation of Specified Wind Loads falls under Part 4 (Structural Design) of the British Columbia Building Code.
-Securement of the roof system to resist Specified Wind Loads is governed by Part 5.
+As stated earlier, the calculation of Specified Wind Loads falls under Division B, Part 4 Structural Design, 4.1.7 Wind Loads, while the securement of the roof components system to resist Specified Wind Loads is governed by Division B, Part 5 Environmental Separation, 5.2.2.2 Determination of Wind Load.
 Conventionally Insulated Roof Systems designed and constructed with sheet membranes must be secured using one of two options:

-- a Tested Assembly (a membrane roof system, together with a specified roof deck, tested for its wind resistance capabilities using CSA Standard A123.21 Standard test method for the dynamic wind uplift resistance of membrane-roofing systems (latest edition).
-It is important to note that CSA-A123.21 is a test method developed only for Conventionally Insulated Roof Systems constructed with sheet membranes, and does not apply to other sheet membrane roof systems, or to roof systems constructed with other waterproofing materials such as liquid-applied membranes). - an Assembly with Proven Past Performance (an existing, representative roof system, together with a specified roof deck, which is used as a "proven" pattern for securing a new roof system on the building under consideration; see 3.3.3.1.2 Roof Assemblies with Proven Past Performance).
+- 1) a Tested Assembly (a membrane roof system, together with a specified roof deck, tested for its wind resistance capabilities using CSA Standard A123.21 Standard test method for the dynamic wind uplift resistance of membrane-roofing systems (latest edition).
+It is important to note that CSA-A123.21 is a test method developed only for Conventionally Insulated Roof Systems constructed with sheet membranes, and does not apply to other sheet membrane roof systems, or to roof systems constructed with other waterproofing materials such as liquid-applied membranes). - 2) an Assembly with Proven Past Performance (an existing, representative roof system, together with a specified roof deck, which is used as a "proven" pattern for securing a new roof system on the building under consideration; see 3.3.3.1.2 Roof Assemblies with Proven Past Performance).